 A fast-moving firefront is largely fed by fine dead fuels under 1/2" in diameter that can quickly lose their fuel moisture as drying Santa Ana, Foehn or fire winds materialize.
 As a firefront then flashes through an area, it burns all remaining vegetation that has been preheated to the ignition point.
 In chaparral ecosystems, consisting largely of small diameter fuels, such burnout period may only last 10 to 15 minutes, and in coastal sage scrub even less.
-In forested ecosystems or when houses burn, such burnout periods are often much longer.
+In forested ecosystems or when houses burn down, such burnout periods are often much longer.

-- The woman firefighter told her to get out of her dress and put on jeans and boots if she wanted to assist.
-She then watered down the large wooden deck, changing at the same time into jeans.
-Because the road is wider at her house than most other parts of Rambla Pacifico, fire equipment was parked there everywhere (which probably helped save her house). - There were newscasters like ants out of an ant hill.
+The fire department had already warned us previously that our private roads were too narrow for their trucks.

+There were newscasters like ants out of an ant hill.
 They never did anything to help but were just in the way doing their news.
 Interviewing her, they wanted her to cry to enhance their news story but she refused.
-On the other hand, she loved everyone that could help her such as fire people, animal control officers, road crews. - The cars parked along the road were momentarily engulfed by fire.
+On the other hand, she loved everyone that could help her such as fire people, animal control officers, road crews.

+The cars parked along the narrow road were momentarily engulfed by fire.
 Darlene watched the paint peel off the newscaster truck and the newscasters looked real nervous.
 She was never afraid because the firemen were there too, telling her everything was OK.
 A tree (limb?) fell and first hit the newscaster car before bouncing off the top of her car.
 The firemen got briefly out of their truck and hosed both cars down.
 When there was an opening in the flames, the cars moved instinctively forward by a few feet or so.
 When the flames closed in, they stopped.
 The cars that were flanked by the fire moved more often.
-At about 1705 the firemen in the fire truck said that they could leave to Fire Camp 8. - Suddenly he saw the Blue Gum eucalyptus behind his house catch on fire and rushed over there.
+At about 1705 the firemen in the fire truck said that they could leave to Fire Camp 8.

+Suddenly he saw the Blue Gum eucalyptus behind his house catch on fire and rushed over there.
 Then the tires of the two-wheel utility trailer parked near the eucalyptus trees caught on fire.
 Now the fire came down the hill from the north.
-Suddenly, surrounding eucalyptus trees were also on fire. - 2-story wood house at edge of slope without setback with wooden decks facing down-slope and pool.
+Suddenly, surrounding eucalyptus trees were also on fire.

+2-story wood house at edge of slope without setback with wooden decks facing down-slope and pool.
 A stone wall adjacent to the street as well as a driveway and parking area between the wall and the house provided added separation from fire exposure of burning uphill vegetation on the slopes.
 Only a few trees around the house.
 Lush vegetation.
 Firetrucks had made a stand at surrounding houses and probably saved the house as there were scorch marks from firebrands on the deck.

-- The palm tree behind his house was on fire.
-He found shelter behind his own 4-foot-tall wall and sat out the firefront.
+The palm tree behind his house was on fire.
+He found shelter behind his own 4-foot-tall stone wall and sat out the firefront.
 The actual heat wave and the total engulfment of the flames was over in about two minutes.
 The neighbor's automobile was on fire.
 The leaves in the gutter of the neighbor's house were on fire.
 Hot spots were everywhere.
-Some of his trash buckets had water and he used it to douse hot spots on his deck. - Much of the area to the south and east is fairly level and is disked every year, providing a good fire-break - 8 to10 day-laborers from the labor exchange came to upper Via Costera and effectively fought the fire with chain saws and hoses and helped save the homes.
+Some of his trash buckets had water and he used it to douse hot spots on his deck.

+Much of the area to the south and east is fairly level and is disked every year, providing a good fire-break 8 to10 day-laborers from the labor exchange came to upper Via Costera and effectively fought the fire with chain saws and hoses and helped save the homes.
 Earlier a young sheriff with a bullhorn had ordered everyone to leave but they ignored him.